 Bring your own bag because not all vendors have them.
 Also consider bringing back glass jars, egg crates and pallet/flat containers if you previously bought them from the vendors.
 Some offer cash back for these items.

 Arrive early for the best selection.
-Customers know who have the best items, and they’re willing to show up early.
-Sometimes even showing up at open is too late.
+Customers know who has the best items, and they’re willing to show up early.
+Sometimes even showing up at opening time is too late.
 This varies with each market of course, so just be aware of what’s happening at your market.

 Shop 30 minutes before close for possible deals.
 Many people swear by this, but not all farmers discount their items just so they don’t have to bring them home!
 It’s worth a try once or twice though, to either rule the possibility in or out.